WebMemex/webmemex-extension/Readme.md

 ### Build and run it

 1. Clone this repo.
-2. Get [Node/NPM][]≥8.
+2. Get [Node/NPM][]≥10.
 3. Run `make` to install dependencies and compile the source files.
-4. Load it in Firefox or Chromium/Chrome:
+4. Load it in Firefox or Chromium/Chrome/Opera/Brave/…:
     * In Firefox: run `npm run firefox` (or run [web-ext][] directly for more control).
       Alternatively, go to `about:debugging`, choose 'Load Temporary Add-on', and pick `extension/manifest.json` from this repo.
-    * In Chromium/Chrome: go to Tools→Extensions (`chrome://extensions`), enable 'Developer mode',
-      click 'Load unpacked extension...', and pick the `extension/` folder from this repo.
+    * In Chromium/…: go to Tools→Extensions (`about:extensions`), enable 'Developer mode', click 'Load unpacked extension...', and pick the `extension/` folder from this repo.

 ### Automatic recompilation